 How to Screen Print on Swimsuits or Rash Guards

-Once your shirt is completely dry, heat press the design to make the ink permanent on your item.
+Once your swimwear is completely dry, heat press the design to make the ink permanent on your item.
 With your Easy Press2 or heat press set to 320 degrees, press for 40 seconds.
-Note: it’s always best to test your item to make sure it can withstand the heat of your press.
 For more ways to heat set your screen printed projects, check out 6 Ways to Heat Set Your Screen Printing Ink

 Here's a quick look at the entire process.